juwkim/push_swap/README.md

 ```

 ## checker
-* You have to write a program named checker, which will get as an argument the
+	* A program named **checker** which receives a list of integers into the stack a
-stack a formatted as a list of integers.
-The first argument should be at the top of
+	The first argument should be at the top of the stack a.
-the stack (be careful about the order).
-If no argument is given checker stops and
+	* If no argument is given checker stops and displays nothing.
-displays nothing.
-* Checker will then wait and read instructions on the stdin, each instruction
-will be followed by newline separator.
-Once all the instructions have been read, checker will
+	* Checker will then wait and read instructions on the stdin, each instruction will be followed by newline separator.
-execute them on the stack received as an argument.
+	Once all the instructions have been read, checker will execute them on the stack received as an argument.
 	* After executing those instructions, if stack a is actually sorted and b is empty, then
 	checker must display "OK" followed by a newline separator on the stdout.
-Otherwise, checker must display "KO" followed by a newline separator on the stdout.
-* In case of error, you must display Error followed by a newline separator on the stderr.
+	* In case of error, **checker** must display "Error" followed by a newline separator on the stderr.
-Errors include for example: some arguments are not integers, some arguments are
+	* Errors include for example: some arguments are not integer, some arguments are
-bigger than an integer, there are duplicates, an instruction don’t exist and/or is
+		bigger than integer, and/or there are duplicates.
-incorrectly formatted.

-## checker example
+### checker example
 ```
 $>./checker 1 4 3 2
 pb